GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/F2Img-DRTutorial/02_data_reduction.rst

 encourage you to look at the :ref:`tips_and_tricks` and :ref:`issues_and_limitations` chapters to learn more about F2 data reduction.

-DRAGONS installation comes with a set of handful scripts that are used to reduce astronomical data.
+DRAGONS installation comes with a set of useful scripts that are used to reduce astronomical data.
 The most important script is called reduce_, which is extensively explained in the `Recipe System Users Manual
 <https://dragons-recipe-system-users-manual.readthedocs.io/en/latest/index.html>`_.